RX309Electronics/Python_file-grubstyle_bootloader_menu/README.md

 Linux:
-1. install everything by executing "./Install_requirements.sh" in the folder the file is in.
+1. install everything by executing "sudo bash Install_requirements.sh" in the folder the file is in.
 Put in the password and it auto installs everything.
 2. Execute the Main.py file by clicking on it or using the terminal, cd into the folder the script is in and using "python3 Main.py"
 3. Have fun!